 There is a certain power play involved in this collection that becomes clear from the get-go, taking inspiration from different parts of the world to put together each intricate outfit.
 Even the shoes flowed splendidly with the clothing presented, the prints matching to the tee.
-As for the jewelry?
+As for the spring 2019 jewelry trends spotted?
 Think ancient, bulkier but just the right amount of subtlety to be worn on a daily basis.

 But it was the background that really caught our attention, as the standing stones of Avebury, thought to predate the Stonehenge, were brought to the catwalk.
 It was very English, really, with even flowers painted and printed within the collection reminiscent of the Somerset marshes, from whence the legends of Arthur are supposed to have sprung.
 In essence, think a combination of Christian, Pagan and natural history in harmony.